qbunt/qbunt.com/content/posts/nginx-configuration-with-basic-auth.md

-+++
+---
-author = "Jeremy Bunting"
+author: Jeremy Bunting
-date = 2015-09-25T23:39:30Z
+date: "2015-09-25T23:39:30Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "nginx-configuration-with-basic-auth"
+slug: nginx-configuration-with-basic-auth
-title = "NGinX Configuration with basic auth & custom error messages"
+title: NGinX Configuration with basic auth & custom error messages

-+++
+---

 If for some reason you need the following things out of an NGinX server: